Mitzi Shore: Belly Room

 As early as 1978, Shore had converted the upstairs section of The Comedy Store into the Belly Room: a 50-seat audience for which she exclusively booked female comedians.
 At the time, professional comedy was very much a "boys' club", and bookings for female comedians were rare; opportunities for women to perform their own stand-up material with the most popular comics in the U.S. were unheard of.

 Shore's liberal risk-taking with booking talent continued for decades.
 In the 1990s, once female comics had become more established, Shore continued to cross boundaries with her audience by creating specialty nights for Latino, gay and lesbian performers.
 She was also instrumental in providing a space for Black American comics in Los Angeles.
 Phat Tuesday's became a staple in the Black comedy scene and was the start of many of today's favorite comics.

 Depictions in media

 The character Goldie on the Showtime series I'm Dying Up Here is based loosely on Shore.

-Joe Rogan dedicated his 2018 comedy special Strange Times to Shore following her death earlier in the year.